Step 1: Setting My Financial Goals

 Once I identify my short-term and long-term financial goals, how will I decide which ones I should work on?

 As you begin to identify your goals, write them down and include what achieving that goal will mean to you in terms of increasing or maintaining your health, independence and/or quality of life.
 At the end of the week, spend some time reflecting on which goals are short-term and which are long-term.
 Then rank the goals in order of importance to you.
 Once you have identified your financial goals and ranked them, it is important that you begin to create a plan for how you will achieve your goals.
-Consider using the “STAR” method.
+Consider using the “SMART” method.

 Additional Information